Welcome to all of our current Year 6 families who will be joining the Adolescent Community at MIC in 2026.

 Grades are given each semester for each subject based on a 5-point scale as per QCAA guidelines, however a stronger focus is on the continuous feedback students receive from their Guides.

 While the timetable is set and subjects are also set in Year 7, work undertaken is very much self-led.
-Key lessons in the morning cover specific topics and learning outcomes, however each student has agency in choosing how they use what they have learned during Practical Work lessons outside in the environment in the afternoons.
+Key lessons in the morning cover specific topics and learning outcomes, however each student has agency in choosing how they use what they have learned during Practical Work lessons outside in the afternoons.

 Generally, work isn’t set for home specifically.
 Any work that is required to be completed at home is work and assignments that have been set and are due – students can complete this work at school during class time or individual free time, or at home.